-We've divided this page into 3 types of resource, all carefully selected from our Philosophy Circles Resource Pack.
+We've divided this page into 3 types of resource, all carefully selected from our Philosophy Circles Primary Curriculum Pack.

 Thinkers' Games: Physical activities to kick off discussions.
 Everyone shows their thinking at once by committing to moving themselves, or some stuff, and then justifying their choices.
 Excellent for first time P4C'ers (adults and children!)